jabo17/kadisredu-reproducibility/README.md

 # Artifact evaluation of KaDisRedu

-In the following, we reproduce the artifacts of the paper[^1] obtained with the implementation[^2].
+In the following, we reproduce the artifacts of the paper[^1] obtained with the [KaDisRedu](https://github.com/jabo17/kadisredu)
 However, we would like to address two difficulties regarding reproducibility in advance:

 1. Our algorithms are designed for distributed-memory machines which typically requires access to a HPC cluster.
-Although one can run our algorithms on a single compute node (single machine), this is not sufficient for investigating communication between processes (PEs) over a network and typically does not allow scaling to 1024 cores.
+Although one can run our algorithms on a single compute node (single machine), this is not sufficient for investigating communication between processes (PEs) over a network and typically does not allow scaling to 1024 cores as in our experiments.
-Morover, running distributed algorithms on an HPC cluster and evaluating their results with a "one-click"-script is typically impossible.
-From our experience, HPC cluster jobs are failing from time to time with unknown reason for the callee.
-Still, we aim to provide you a setup which comes close to a "one-click"-script.
 2. Our set of benchmark instances (graphs) requires a lot of storage, and therefore cannot be made easily publicly available for download.
 To that end, we provide only a subset of them.